Kellton-DSA/.github/README.md

 # .github
-This is a collection of AI ML PoCs
+This is a collection of Kellton's AI ML PoCs